Quantifying Broken Detailed Balance in Transcription: Introduction

-In the current context, because the transitions described in the two-state model are non-elementary\footnote{\textit{Non-elementary} means that the reaction scheme does not contain reactions that consist only of individual energy barriers, e.g., transcription is a multi-step process of RNAP Pol II binding, pausing and reversibly hopping along the encoding region.}, the EPR cannot be immediately related to the `housekeeping' free energy necessary to keep the system out of equilibrium (Eq.~(23) in \cite{ge2013dissipation})---although we show how this is related to an EPR bound later in this section.
-At steady state all the entropy that is produced flows out to the reservoirs \cite{peliti2021stochastic}.
-Crucially in the analytics below, the sum in Eq.~\eqref{eq:epr} is simplified since not all states are connected.
+The EPR in Eq.~\eqref{eq:epr} is often broken down into components of \textit{entropy flow rate}---entropy production due to interactions between the system and an external reservoir of energy or particles--- and \textit{the entropy change of the system}---relating to changes in the internal configurations of the system \cite{schnakenberg1976network}.
+However, we assume the system is at a steady state, meaning that the EPR is simply the negative of the entropy flow rate.
+It is equal to the \textit{negative} entropy flow rate due to the convention in stochastic thermodynamics that it is the system doing the work, and not having work done on it \cite{peliti2021stochastic}.
+Negative entropy flow therefore implies that the system is subject to influx from the reservoirs.
+The equation for the entropy flow rate, $\dot{s}_{e}$, is (in natural units),

+For further details on the relationship between the entropy production rate and the entropy flow rate at steady state, please refer to Section \ref{sec:EPRcalc}, and references \cite{schnakenberg1976network,boeger2022energetics,kirchberg2023energy,esposito2010three}.

+For the calculation of the two-state gene model's EPR below, the sum in Eq.~\eqref{eq:epr} is simplified since not all states are connected.
 In particular there are three contributions: from the transitions between states with $n_G=0$, from the transitions between states with $n_G=1$, and from the transitions between $n_G=0$ and 1.
 This gives